yuki-nyaa/4fc52ce0adb1fb52b68e34c1ea6e143976bb6ffd4350a4d408d8a4d9c46680b8/doc/index.md

 ~~~
 The start of a line is truncated when the line is too long.
 The length of the
 line's contents before the pattern match on the line is restricted to 8KB,
-which is the size specified by `reflex::AbstractMatcher::Const::BLOCK`.
+which is the size specified by `reflex::AbstractLexer::Const::BLOCK`.
 When
 this length is exceeded, the line's length before the match is truncated to
 8KB.
 This ensures that pattern matching binary files or files with very long
 lines cannot cause memory allocation exceptions.